DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 The Mists, as creations of the Dark Powers, are born of apathy, fear, and despair.
 To escape the Mists without drawing their ire, therefore, Strahd intends to surround the Heart of Sorrow with a shell of wailing, hopeless souls.
 He believes that, by brutally reasserting his dominion over Barovia, his subjects will lose themselves to fear and despair, darkening their souls to meet his needs.

 By consuming the Barovians’ souls, Strahd can also use the energies of his escape to repurpose their soulless husks as undead soldiers, forging a new army for his conquests to come.
-The sole exceptions include Ireena Kolyana and Dr. Rudolph van Richten, who Strahd will allow to keep their souls for his own purposes.
+The sole exception includes Ireena Kolyana, who Strahd will allow to keep her soul for his own purposes.

+***The Sacrifice.*** The schemes of the Dark Powers command that a Darklord must always sit upon the throne of Castle Ravenloft.
+To escape their clutches, Strahd must find a suitable replacement—an individual whose soul is stained with evil—and sacrifice them as his scapegoat, their soul offered to the Dark Powers as Strahd makes his escape.

+Strahd's chamberlain and adoptive brother, Rahadin, has willingly offered himself as a worthy replacement.
+However, should Strahd find another suitable candidate, he would leap at the opportunity to retain Rahadin's services as a general for his armies.

 ***Plans Within Plans.*** If the players reconsecrate the Fanes, Strahd quickly devises a backup plan.
 By becoming the champions of the Fanes, the players will unknowingly have made themselves into conduits for their power, allowing Strahd to access the Fanes’ energies if he can lure the players to Castle Ravenloft.